The Kervaire conjecture and the minimal complexity of surfaces: Introduction

 \subsection{Acknowledgment}

 The author deeply thanks Danny Calegari for suggesting the potential connection between stable commutator length and the Kervaire conjecture back in 2017.
 The author is very grateful to Cameron Gordon for re-stimulating the author's interest in such problems and for numerous discussions on this topic, from which a gap in an earlier proof was filled.
-The author also thanks Daniel Allcock, Jeff Danciger, Francesco Fournier-Fabio, Anton Klaychko, John Luecke, Bestvina Mladen, Yi Ni, Henry Wilton for helpful conversations and suggestions.
+The author is also grateful to Anton Klyachko for helpful discussions and pointing out that Theorem \ref{thmA: proper power} is known.
+The author also thanks Daniel Allcock, Jeff Danciger, Francesco Fournier-Facio, Yash Lodha, John Luecke, Jason Manning, Bestvina Mladen, Yi Ni and Henry Wilton for helpful conversations and suggestions.
+Finally, the author thanks the anonymous referees for numerous suggestions that helped improving the quality of this paper, especially for the strengthening of Theorem \ref{thmA: malnormal HNN} (Theorem \ref{thm: proper power HNN}) as discussed in Remark \ref{rmk: strengthening}.